danneu/guild/README.md

 - Fix slow BBCode tags like [tabs] so that I can possibly render BBCode on the fly instead of pre-baking it in the `html` columns
 - Finish BBCode support in convos
 - Create cronjob (Heroku Scheduler) for db.clearExpiredViews
+- I'm sorting friendships by latest_online_at DESC NULLS LAST on homeage.
+Do I have an index on that in prod?